 The island’s best shopping begins in the cruise terminal, where jewelry boutiques are joined by local vendors selling crafts, rum cakes, and handmade candy from pushcarts and signature Bajan chattel houses.
-Closest to port is Pelican Village, a colorful handicraft and souvenir-shopping marketplace.
+Closest to port is a colorful marketplace; the Friday nights at Pelican Centre become a hub of activity with local music, food, dancing, a street parade, live performances, and a night market that runs until midnight.
 And just minutes away is the Mount Gay Visitor’s Centre, where the world’s oldest rum is created.
 Outside the terminal, taxis and shuttles wait to take guests into town, where more stores backed by the port shopping guarantee are waiting to be explored.
 Limegrove Lifestyle Centre in Holetown, about 20 minutes from the port by car, is an open-air center steps away from the beach that beckons with luxury boutiques, restaurants, cinemas, art, a spa, and salon.

-The port city is also a paradise for history buffs, who will find no shortage of ways to pass a day exploring the sites throughout Historic Bridgetown, a designated UNESCO World Heritage Site.
+The port city is also a paradise for history buffs—Historic Bridgetown is a UNESCO World Heritage Site.
 The British officially established the city in 1628.
 The island gained independence in 1966, but the effects of more than 300 years of British control still linger: English is the official language, cricket is the national sport, and afternoon tea remains a daily tradition.

 Like London, Bridgetown’s most prominent structures are the Gothic-style Parliament Buildings, which were constructed of coral limestone in the early 1870s.
 Opposite the Parliament Buildings is Heroes Square, the location of Bridgetown’s statue of Lord Nelson.
 Erected in 1813, this piece predates London’s more famous Nelson’s Column by 27 years.